vaamonde/dell-linuxmint/software/16-unifi.md

 	chrome https://localhost:8443

-#09_ Configurações Básicos do Unifi Network no Linux Mint<br>
+#09_ Configurações Básicas do Unifi Network no Linux Mint<br>

 	Step 1 of 6:
 		Name Your Controller
 			Controller Name: Vaamonde
 			By selecting this you are agreeing to end user license agreement and the terms of service: ON <Next>

 	Step 2 of 6:
 		Sign in with your Ubiquiti Account
 			Username: usuário Id-SSO https://account.ui.com
 			Password: senha usuário ID-SSO <Next>

 	Step 3 of 6:
 		UniFi Network Setup
 			Automatically optimize my network: ON
 			Enable Auto Backup: <Next>

 	Step 4 of 6:
 		Devices Setup: <Next>

 	Step 5 of 6:
 		WiFi Setup: <Skip>

 	Step 6 of 6:
 		Review Configuration:
 			Country or territory: Brazil
 			Timezone: (UTC-03:00)America/Sao_Paulo <Next>

 	Security & Analytics
 		Send to Ubiquiti